imarrero/sr-world-cup-scoreboard/README.md

 # sr-world-cup-scoreboard
-Sport Radar code challenge - imarrero
+SR code challenge - imarrero

 ## Goals

-Create a library to manage in memory Football World Cup matches data
+Create a c# library to manage in memory Football World Cup matches data

 Some actions must be implemented:
 1. Start a game.
 Our data partners will send us data for the games when they start, and these should capture (Initial score is 0 – 0).